spikenail/spikenail/README.md

 }]
 ```

-Current user will be placed in context and accessible through `ctx.currentUser`
+The current user will be placed in context and accessible through `ctx.currentUser`

 ## ACL

 ### Introduction

-ACL rules are specified under `acls` property of model schema.
-Rules are processed by framework one by one in natural order.
+ACL rules are specified under the `acls` property of the model schema.
+Rules are processed by framework one by one in a natural order.
-By default there is no any access restrictions.
+There is no any access restrictions by default.

-Take a look at below example:
+Take a look at a below example:

 ```js
 acls: [{